Skip to main content

 Snow Joe SJ625E

-If your local weather conditions bring moderate snowstorms frequently, the Snow Joe 21-inch Corded Snow Blower is perfect.
-It has a considerable 21-inch width, a powerful 15-amp motor, and a steel augur that can roll through even densely packed snow with ease.
+If your local weather conditions bring frequent moderate snowstorms, the Snow Joe 21-inch Corded Snow Blower is perfect.
+It has a considerable 21-inch width, a powerful 15-amp motor, and a steel auger that can roll through even densely packed snow with ease.

-It’s not as powerful or flexible as a traditional gas-powered model, but you just need to have an outlet and extension cord handy and you can be up and running (and back inside where it’s warm) in no time.
-No messy gas, no refills, no tune-ups, and no pull starter to worry about.
+It’s not as powerful or flexible as a traditional gas-powered model.
+Still, you need an outlet and an extension cord handy, and you can be up and running (and back inside where it’s warm) in no time: no messy gas, no refills, no tune-ups, and no pull starter to worry about.

 Reviewers absolutely raved about the Snow Joe’s ability to handle even intense winter storms.
-The only thing to note is that it works best if you make sure to direct the snow chute away from the driveway or walk, and not directly in front of you.
+The only thing to note is that it works best if you direct the snow chute away from the driveway or walk, not directly in front of you.
 As long as you’re actively moving snow off what you’re trying to clear, the Snow Joe can handle it.

 Pros